New York court rejects congressional maps drawn by Democrats

 The judges also said lawmakers gerrymandered the congressional maps to Democrats’ favor, in violation of a 2014 constitutional amendment designed to rout out political gamesmanship in redistricting.

-The Appeals Court handed authority to draw new district maps to a special court master, instead of the Legislature.
+The Appeals Court handed authority to draw new district maps to an expert, known as a special court master, instead of the Legislature.

 “Prompt judicial intervention is both necessary and appropriate to guarantee the People’s right to a free and fair election,” said the court’s opinion, written by Chief Judge Janet DiFiore.